plasma-umass/commentator/README.md

  >
  >     https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess
  >
- >  Commentator will automatically select which AI service to use (OpenAI or AWS Bedrock) when it detects that the appropriate
+ >  Commentator will automatically select which AI service to use (local, OpenAI or AWS Bedrock) when it detects that the appropriate
  >  environment variables have been set.

 Commentator takes a path to a Python file and an optional language